samus-io/tablab-steps/steps/IOpCXtJAuxqee7idyhzBkxiNl35eV6YYGd1/en/README.md

 * Maintain synchronized clocks and timezones across systems.
 Integrate application logs into a centralized server.
 * For example, if a user tries to access a premium feature without a subscription, the application should display a message explaining the need for a subscription instead of crashing or exposing sensitive data.

-## Ensuring Protected Access to Object Identifiers
+## Ensuring protected access to object identifiers

 * Keep object identifiers hidden from users whenever possible.
 * Use techniques to obfuscate or randomize identifiers to prevent easy guessing.
 * Implement access controls to verify permissions for each object or functionality accessed.
 Ensure that users cannot access unauthorized resources by manipulating object identifiers in URLs or other parameters.
 * For instance, in a banking application, instead of exposing account numbers in URLs like `https://example.org/account?acct_id=2024`, use session-specific references to retrieve account details securely.

-## Review the Access Control logic of chosen Tools and Technologies and implement necessary Custom Logic
+## Review the Access Control logic of chosen technologies and implement necessary custom logic

 * Pick libraries and frameworks carefully, considering their security track record.
 Understand the authorization logic provided by chosen components.
 * Regularly check for vulnerabilities in third-party components.
 Don't rely solely on one framework or library for access control.